Buyer’s Guide to Garage Door Springs: What Wisconsin Homeowners Need to Know

 OPTION C: Why Balancing Matters for Openers & Lifespan

 A properly balanced spring system protects far more than just the door.
 When springs weaken, your opener becomes the engine that absorbs the strain.
-That extra load burns out gears, logic boards, motors, belts and drive systems far faster than normal.
-Many people think they have an “opener problem”, when it’s actually the springs losing support.
-Keeping springs sized correctly and balanced prevents thousands in premature opener replacement and protects the entire door system from accelerated wear.
+That extra load burns out gears, logic boards, motors, belts, and drive systems far faster than normal.

 Important Safety Note